Skar0/starter-academic/content/publication/pub1/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Véronique Bruyère
+- Guillermo A. Pérez
-- admin
+- Jean-François Raskin
-- Robert Ford
+- Clément Tamines

 date: "23 July 2019"
-doi: ""
+# doi: ""

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;